Sugar Refinery, Čukarica: History

-Already in 1902 it was temporarily closed due to being unprofitable.
-It was heavily damaged during the World War I and remained privately owned until 1918 when the Serbian Ministry of Justice began administering it.
-In 1925 it was reorganized as a separate company again, under the name of "State sugar factory in Čukarica".
+Eng.
+Borivoje J. Jovanović (1895–1944), director of the State Sugar Factory in Čukarica, was also the founder and first technical manager of the Spirit and Yeast factory.
+He completed his studies in technology at the Sorbonne in Paris and his specialization in Prague.
+He became the first graduate technologist in that field and brought his knowledge to Belgrade, transferring and applying the most modern technologies of that time.

+The Spirit and Yeast factory, within the Old Sugar Factory complex, was built shortly before the Second World War and put into operation in 1940.
+The most modern technology was applied from France, while the design concept, the foundations of the construction project, the mechanical project, and the delivery of equipment were provided by the Czech company Škoda.

 It was damaged again, during the German bombing of Belgrade in April 1941, while German troops looted the remains during the 1944 retreat.
 After 1945, new Communist authorities nationalized the factory and renamed it the "First Serbian sugar factory Dimitrije Tucović 1898" in 1948, after the socialist Dimitrije Tucović.
 During its heyday, the factory employed 500 people in three shifts.
 In 1969, the factory became a part of PKB, Belgrade Agricultural Combinat.

 As a part of the wider industrial complex of Čukarica, the refinery became one of the centres of trade union activities.
 It was the focal point of the workers who were members and agitators of the Serbian Social Democratic Party, founded by Tucović.
 The factory was especially known for the 1907 strike.
 The State Council ordered for both the army and the police to suppress the strike.
 The intervention was brutal and violent, 4 workers were killed and many were wounded.
 In 1952 a bust of Tucović was placed in the factory yard.
 The bust has vanished since then while the damaged pedestal still stands.